 - Microsoft/Google Workspace: These suites are the most popular choices for content creation and collaboration in remote work environments.
 Both choices offer email platforms, shared document storage, spreadsheet tools, and integrated video conferencing tools to streamline your operations from home.

 - Zoho: This robust project management and time-tracking platform boosts transparency amongst your team, allowing you to complete work efficiently.
 Also, Zoho offers an integrated CRM, password keeper, and reporting tool so you can always stay on top of your partnerships and operate securely.

-- Zoom: This platform has revolutionized the remote workplace, and it’s a must for remote teams.
-While Google Meet and Teams are good solutions for internal communications, consider investing in these video conferencing solutions for large-capacity, external communications.
+- Zoom: This video-conferencing platform is the perfect solution for large-capacity, external communications.
 This is especially important if you’re planning on hosting any webinars or conferences online so you can accommodate as many participants as possible.